Support hotline:

 10. Purchasing

-• With redness and overheating in the affected parts of the body (arms, shoulders, hips, and back)
+4. People who experience redness and overheating in the affected parts of the body (arms, shoulders, hips and back) should avoid using an exoskeleton as this could make the symptoms worse.

 Robots, digitalization and automation are the three attributes of technological progress.